Lists of mountains and hills in the British Isles

 The mountains and hills of the British Isles are categorised into various lists based on different combinations of elevation, prominence, and other criteria such as isolation.
 These lists are used for peak bagging, whereby hillwalkers attempt to reach all the summits on a given list, the oldest being the 282 Munros in Scotland, created in 1891.

 A height above 2,000 ft, or more latterly 610 m, is considered necessary to be classified as a mountain – as opposed to a hill – in the British Isles.
 With the exception of Munros, all the lists require a prominence above 15 m.
 A prominence of between 15 and 30 m (e.g. some Nuttalls and Vandeleur-Lynams), does not meet the International Climbing and Mountaineering Federation (UIAA) definition of an "independent peak", which is a threshold over 30 m.
 Most lists consider a prominence between 30 and 150 m as a "top" (e.g. many Hewitts and Simms).
 Marilyns, meanwhile, have a prominence above 150 m, with no additional height threshold.
 They range from small 150 m hills to the largest mountains.
 Prominences above 600 m, meet the P600 (the "Majors") classification, which is the UIAA international classification of a "major" mountain.

 General concepts

 Elevation

 There is no worldwide consensus on the definition of mountain versus a hill, but in Great Britain and Ireland it is usually taken to be any summit with an elevation of at least 2,000 feet (or 610 metres).
-The UK government legally defines a mountain as land over 600 m for the purposes of freedom of access.
+The UK government legally defines mountain land as that over 600 m for the purposes of freedom of access.
 When Calf Top in Cumbria was re-surveyed in 2016 and confirmed to be 6 millimetres above the 609.6 m threshold for a 2,000 ft peak, the Ordnance Survey described Calf Top as England's "last mountain".

 Regardless of the technical definition of a mountain, cultural norms also feature, with mountains in Scotland being frequently referred to as hills irrespective of their height; examples being the Cuillin Hills and the Torridon Hills.